 Diamond Lake to the Rogue

 At the south end of Diamond Lake, OR-138 continues south toward Crater Lake National Park.
+To see Crater Lake, depart briefly from the byway and follow part of the Volcanic Legacy Scenic Byway.
+The Crater Rim Viewpoint looks east toward the peaks and ridges ringing Crater Lake.
 The Rogue-Umpqua Scenic Byway joins OR-230 and swings southwest into the Rogue River-Siskiyou National Forest, where the Rogue emerges from underground lava tubes.
-The Crater Rim Viewpoint gazes east toward the peaks and ridges ringing Crater Lake.

 The Upper Rogue River